jermeewinn/password-generator/README.md

 # Password Generator

 ## Purpose
 Build a password generator using JavaScript.
+This app utilizes window prompts to collect user feedback on what types characters and password character length the user would like to generate a password for use with their online accounts.

 ## Technologies Used
 * HTML